 3 tablespoons seltzer water

 Once cooled, mix the mushroom mixture together with the eggs, the remaining 2 tablespoons of oil, 1 teaspoon salt, matzo meal, and seltzer in a bowl.
-Cover and refrigerate for 30 minutes.
+Cover and refrigerate for at least 30 minutes.

-Meanwhile, bring a large pot of salted water to a boil over high heat.
+Cook the matzo balls: Bring a large pot of salted water to a boil over high heat.
 Lower heat to medium-low and keep at a simmer.
-Moisten your hands with water; scoop out a heaping tablespoon of matzo ball batter and roll it into a 1-inch ball.
+Moisten your hands with water; scoop out a heaping tablespoon of the matzo ball batter and roll it into a 1-inch ball.
 Drop the ball into the boiling water, and repeat with remaining batter.
 Cover the pot, and let simmer until matzo balls are tender and puffed, 30 to 35 minutes.
 (If you cut one in half, it should be pale in color throughout.)

 Remove matzo balls from pot with a slotted spoon and let sit on a plate until ready to use.

-To make sure both components of this dish are ready around the same time, get the soup pot simmering, then begin making your matzo balls.
-You can also make the matzo balls ahead and freeze them, following the directions in this recipe.
+Freezing the matzo balls: You can also make the matzo balls ahead and freeze them, following the directions in this recipe.